RagnarGrootKoerkamp/sassy/README.md

 [![PyPI version](https://img.shields.io/pypi/v/sassy-rs.svg)](https://pypi.org/project/sassy-rs/)

-# Sassy: SIMD-accelerated Approximate String Searching
+# Sassy: SIMD-accelerated Approximate String Matching

-Sassy is a library and tool for approximately searching short patterns in texts, the problem that goes by many names:
+Sassy is a library and tool for approximately matching short patterns in texts, the problem that goes by many names:
 - approximate string matching,
 - pattern searching,
 - fuzzy searching.

-The motivating application is searching short (~20bp) DNA fragments in a human genome (3GB), but it also works well for longer patterns up to ~1Kbp, and shorter texts.
+The motivating application is matching short (~20bp) DNA fragments in a human genome (3GB), but it also works well for longer patterns up to ~1Kbp, and shorter texts.

 ---